jeffvswanson/CodingPractice/README.md

 # CodingPracticePython
-A repository of Python practice problems I have worked through.
+A repository of Python and Go practice problems I have worked through.